 Marianna called that evening and said she was still working on her experience.
 A week later she called and said she had decided to go back to Utah.
 She had called her mother and her mother asked her to come home and stay with her.
 She was starting to make arrangements to do so.
 I agreed that I would be available for phone contact if needed.
 Marianna said this plan felt right to her.

-Six weeks later, I received a note from Marianna’s friend Helen telling her that Marianna had died.
+Six weeks later, I received a note from Marianna’s friend Helen telling me that Marianna had died.
 The friend had accompanied Marianna back to Utah and met her parents.
 Helen said that her dear friend was so happy to be back in the mountains and they had visited the cave that had been in the imagery.
 It had been a very moving and blessed experience for both of them.
 Marianna was exhausted the next day and died peacefully a few days later.

-When guiding a person to connect with inner guidance it calls on you to offer a clear picture of the fact that inner guidance is real and available.
+When guiding a person to connect with inner guidance, it calls on you to offer a clear picture of the fact that inner guidance is real and available.
 At times I speak about what neuroscience is now recognizing as the higher brain.
 For many people it feels reassuring that there science that asserts this is real.
 We should study inner guidance extensively because all other kinds of muck can sneak into the mind.
 Distinguishing between inner guidance and space junk is crucial.
 Teachers in many traditions write about this and I feel particularly drawn to St. Teresa of Avila’s (16th c.) teaching on this.
 She stressed the importance of being able to discern how to measure inner guidance’s trustworthiness.
 She said it had to have these qualities:

 it brings surprise and relief